Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 How to Care for Ficus pumila Indoors

-Care for Ficus pumila pertains to giving it medium to bright indrect light (filtered light), average warmth of 16-280C, humidity of 60-70% and consistently moist, rich, well-drained soils coupled with monthly feeding in the growing season.
+To care for Ficus pumila indoors, provide medium to bright indrect light, warmth of 16-280C, humidity of 60-70% and consistently moist, rich, well-drained soils coupled with monthly feeding in the growing season.

-Creeping Fig care requires regular pruning to keep it neat and also encourage a bushy growth.
-Repotting is only needed when it becomes pot-bound.
+Creeping Fig requires regular pruning to keep it neat and also encourage a bushy growth.
+Repotting is only needed when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Water Requirements